-4.2 Proposed NIOSH NTRC Research Goals
+4.2 Proposed NIOSH NTRC Research Goals and Performance Measures

-The following proposed research for FY2018- FY2025 focuses on specific research needs to fill knowledge gaps and the EHS priority research needs of the NNI (see Section 6).
-These goals also align with the NIOSH Strategic Plan for FYs 2019-2023, expanding upon NIOSH intermediate goals 1.5, 5.3 and 5.5 (https://www. cdc.gov/niosh/about/strategicplan/)
+The following proposed research for FY2018-FY2025 focuses on specific research needs to fill knowledge gaps and the EHS priority research needs of the NNI (see Section 6).

-Strategic Goal 1: Increase understanding of new nanomaterials and related health risks to nanomaterial workers.
+Strategic Goal 1: Increase understanding of new hazards and related health risks to nanomaterial workers.